-- Africa hosts 25% of the global refugee population with over 20 million persons of concern residing in Sub Sahara Africa alone.
-The vast majority of these persons reside in Chad, the Democratic Republic of the Congo (DRC), Ethiopia, Kenya, Nigeria, Sudan and Uganda.
+- Africa hosts 26% of the global refugee population with over 20 million persons of concern residing in Sub Sahara Africa alone.
+Most of these persons reside in Chad, the Democratic Republic of the Congo (DRC), Ethiopia, Kenya, Nigeria, Sudan and Uganda.

 - Most of Africa’s refugees have been displaced by protracted conflicts in South Sudan, Nigeria, Central African Republic, Burundi, Somalia, and the Democratic Republic of the Congo.